traefik/traefik/docs/content/providers/kubernetes-crd.md

 However, as the community expressed the need to benefit from Traefik features without resorting to (lots of) annotations, we ended up writing a [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (alias CRD in the following) for an IngressRoute type, defined below, in order to provide a better way to configure access to a Kubernetes cluster.

+## Resource Configuration

+See the dedicated section in [routing](../routing/providers/kubernetes-crd.md).

 ## Provider Configuration

 ### `endpoint`